artish1/slate/source/includes/_errors.md

     This is just a quick list of HTTP error codes that the API may return.
 </aside>

-The Kittn API uses the following error codes:
+The Anywhere Fitness API uses the following error codes:

 | Error Code | Meaning                                                                                   |
 | ---------- | ----------------------------------------------------------------------------------------- |